Health Clearance Information

 Questions and Support

-- A completed TB Risk Assessment Form (such as the State of Hawaiʻi Department TB Risk Assessment Form)
+• A completed tuberculin (TB ) clearance form (such as the State of Hawaiʻi TB Risk Assessment Form and Clearance Form) or the UHMC Health Center TB Clearance Form

-- This form must be completed within 12 months of starting at UH or must have been completed on or after the age of 16.
+• must have been done on or after the age of 16.

-- A negative Tuberculin skin test (PPD-Mantoux).
-The skin test must be read 48-72 hours after administration and documented in millimeters (mm).
+• A negative Tuberculin skin test (PPD-Mantoux).
+A bubble of solution is put under the skin, and you have to return to have the skin test read 48-72 hours after that, and documented in millimeters (mm).
 Test results without the induration in millimeters will be rejected.

-- A negative chest x-ray (taken within the last 12 months) with laboratory report/results attached.
+• A negative chest x-ray (taken within the last 12 months) with radiology report/results attached.

 A TB CLEARANCE MAY BE OBTAINED FROM ANY OF THE FOLLOWING: